Here are the BAM Jam 3 on 3 basketball rules.

 The Fine Print

-Designated tournament officials shall have the power to make decisions on any points not specifically covered in the Rules and Regulations and shall also have the complete authorization to interpret the intent and purpose of these Rules and Regulations.
+Designated tournament officials shall have the power to make decisions on any points not specifically covered in the Rules and Regulations and shall also have the complete authority to interpret the intent and purpose of these Rules and Regulations.
 BAM Jam officials also reserve the right to disqualify any player and/or team for infractions of tournament policies, including the following:

 Use of Illegal Players

 Please note that players may play on only one team per division / bracket.
 While it is fine for a player to play on multiple teams in different divisions (such as an adult recreational team and a co-ed team) playing on two teams in the same division is not allowed.
 Any player found to be playing on multiple teams in the same division will be disqualified from the tournament.
 Scheduling exceptions will not be made for teams on more than one roster.
+It is up to the team and players to figure this out on their own.

 False information provided on your team entry form or accepted Player Change Form is the basis for bracket scheduling and is expected to be both accurate and complete.
 Players listing inaccurate information on these forms may be disqualified from the tournament.